geneontology/noctua/ABOUT.go.md

 * To reduce clutter, the "part of" relation can be hidden by selecting [View] > [Show/hide "part of"]
 * The minimum space you start with is 800x600px.
 If you need more, try reseting your model--the space you can use will grow with it

+## Understanding "saving"

+Given the distributed nature of Noctua and how it works, some aspects of saving may be unintuitive.

+The first thing to understand is that Noctua regards "saving" as a working model being flushed to disk (and saved to GitHub).
+When you are logged in to Noctua and editing, all of your changes are *persistent*, as in they will continue to exist between login sessions, but they are not "saved".
+If Noctua is restarted for some reason, any changes that were made after the last save will be lost.

+Next, Noctua *does not autosave*--you must click the "Save" under the [Model] menu in order to save your edits.

+Finally, when working on something that you would like to preserve into the future, just like when editing in a word processor, please get into the habit of periodically saving your models.

 ## Known Issues

 The bulk of major issues and feature requests are handled by the